saiky-devops/devops/DevOps-Interview-Questions/README.md

 # Bash/Linux:

+* What is shebang #! in linux : The part after the #! tells Unix what program to use to run it.
+If it isn't specified, it will try with bash (or sh, or zsh, or whatever your $SHELL variable is) but if it's there it will use that program.
+* $? -> used to store output of previously executed command.
 * What is the function of inodes in a Linux filesystem: Index node, stores meta data of a file, unique identified of the file system on linux that provides info on what permissions file has
 * What happens when server restart: It boot up the processes, initializes the kernel, starts the system control that starts all other processes
 * Command to use to increase the priority of a linux process : nice